 Vacation season is coming quickly, making more and more homes a prime target for burglaries and invasions.
 Homes with no security system are also 3 times more likely to be broken into than their secured counterparts.
-With that said, there are additional steps you can take when you know you will be away for an extended period of time to protect your valuable home.
+With that said, you can take additional steps to protect your home when away for an extended period of time.

 Invest in some sort of security system

 Only 17% of American homes have a security system, leaving the vast majority at high risk of being burglarized.
-Having a security system can come in many forms like sensor lights, alarm systems, security screens for doors and windows, and security cameras.
+Having a security system can come in many forms.
+Some examples include sensor lights, alarm systems, security screens for doors and windows, and security cameras.
 With advancing technology, these systems have even become complex enough to connect directly to your phone allowing you to see a threat in real-time as well as contact authorities within seconds.

 Don’t broadcast your absence

 65% of all burglaries committed are by individuals that know the victim.
 You can never be completely aware of who may be looking for a target within your network.
 It can be exciting to talk about your upcoming trip to Europe.
 However, make sure to refrain from posting on social media the exact details of your vacation- and make sure your family and friends do the same.
 This can also include checking into locations via hotels or restaurants.

 Don’t leave a spare key

 It seems like leaving a spare key for your house sitter or family can be a good insurance option, but most burglars will have done their research and will also be aware.
 Leaving a key also leaves the opportunity for burglars to break-and-enter with no damage, avoiding suspicion for weeks.
 Instead, have only one or two keys that you give to the designated caretaker.
 Also, make sure they return them promptly when you get back.

 Even if an intruder thinks they know you are out of town, having all of the signs of inhabitants can deter a break-in.
 There are lots of small things you can do to make your home look secured like: